dgwynevans/dgwynevans.github.io/_pages/about.md

 classes: wide
 ---

-I am a post-doc in physical oceanography at the University of Southampton, based at the National Oceanography Centre, Southampton.
+I am a  physical oceanographer at the based at the National Oceanography Centre (NOC), Southampton.
-I am interested in the dynamics of the ocean on a range of spatial and temporal scales.
+I am interested in the dynamics of the ocean on a range of spatial and temporal scales, and in particular the roles of diabatic and adiabatic process in driving the global overturning circulation using water mass transformation frameworks in observational- and model-based data.

+Currently, I work as part of the NOC-based CLASS (Climate Linked Atlantic Sector Science) project.
+My work focusses on utilising the observational data available in the Atlantic to understand the link between the variability in water masses, air-sea buoyancy fluxes and the meridional overturning circulation.

 {% include figure image_path="/assets/images/2016-10-17 18.02.07.jpg" alt="morocco" %}

 {% include gallery %}

-I am currently involved with the MerMEED
-(MEchanisms Responsible for Mesoscale Eddy Energy Dissipation) project.
-We are investigating what happens to mesoscale eddies as they interact with the steep topography along oceanic western boundaries.
-Using observations we are examining what processes drive enhanced turbulence as eddy-driven flow impinges on topography.
-Along the way I have generalised a method to [estimate turbulence from Seaglider flight](https://doi.org/10.1029/2018GL079966)

 During my PhD, I developed innovative tools to project oceanographic data into temperature and salinity coordinates and compute the cross-isotherm